rgwood/hugo-future-imperfect/README.md

 1. CSS is automatically linted using [Stylelint](https://stylelint.io/)
 1. There are new shortcodes for images, email obfuscation, card elements...
 1. Site search is now done with [DuckDuckGo](https://duckduckgo.com) instead of Google
-1. Social sharing functionality has been removed, because I am a grouch about that.
+1. Social sharing functionality has been removed

 ## Basic Setup